 4- Focus On Food While Eating

-According to Ayurveda, avoid having food in a distracted environment as it diminishes the ability to digest the food.
-Consuming food while distracted is the main cause of binge-eating, which can further lead to many health issues including gaining weight, high blood pressure and even diabetes.
+According to Ayurveda, avoid having food in a distracting environment as it diminishes the ability to digest the food.
+Consuming food while distracted is the main cause of binge eating, which can further lead to many health issues including gaining weight, high blood pressure, and even diabetes.

 5- Eat Slowly

 According to Ayurveda, eating too quickly often leads to overeating, as your brain doesn’t have enough time to receive fullness signals.
 Additionally, eating slowly has been shown to decrease the amount of food consumed during the meal due to an increase in fullness hormones.
 This enables the better breakdown of food, and also gives time for the digestive enzymes in your mouth to do their work properly.
 So, chewing and eating your food for longer breaks it down more which helps your stomach digest it.

 Lukewarm water helps break down the food in your stomach, making them more digestible.
 In turn, drinking warm water can also decrease the likelihood of constipation, since broken-down foods can smoothly pass through the intestine with ease.
 Also, drinking one glass of lukewarm water raises the body’s temperature, which speeds up the metabolism & promotes weight loss.